pi-hole/docs/docs/guides/tor/setup.md

 ## Testing your configuration

 To see which DNS servers you're using, you can use a DNS Server Leak Test.
 Some of them don't work with DNS over Tor, [this one](https://dns-leak.com/) does work tho.
 It should show random DNS Servers.
-Tor rotates the circuit approximately every 10minutes in default configuration, so it might take 10minutes for you to see a new set of random DNS servers in the Leak Test.
+Tor rotates the circuit approximately every 10minutes in the default configuration, so it might take 10minutes for you to see a new set of random DNS servers in the Leak Test.

 You can also check the "Forward Destinations over Time" Graph (enabled per default) in your Pi-hole WebGUI - the latest Forward Destinations should only include "local" and "tor.dns.local" (if you updated the `/etc/hosts` file).

-To absolutely make sure that you always use the Pi-hole as DNS Server and to make sure that it handles IPv4 and/or IPv6 blocking if you configured it to do so, you should check which DNS Servers your client is using: `nmcli device show <interface> | grep .DNS` (Linux) or `ipconfig /all` (Windows, and look for **DNS Servers** on your **LAN Adapter**).
-You should then issue a IPv4 (A) and/or IPv6 (AAAA) DNS query to every IPv4 and/or IPv6 DNS Server that shows up:
+To make sure that you always use the Pi-hole as DNS Server and to make sure that it handles IPv4 and/or IPv6 blocking if you configured it to do so, you should check which DNS Servers your client is using: `nmcli device show <interface> | grep .DNS` (Linux) or `ipconfig /all` (Windows, and look for **DNS Servers** on your **LAN Adapter**).
+You should then issue an IPv4 (A) and/or IPv6 (AAAA) DNS query to every IPv4 and/or IPv6 DNS Server that shows up:

 For Linux: